dparedesh/baseline-framework/README.md

 <p align="center">
 <a href="url"><img src="https://github.com/dparedesh/baseline-framework/assets/13987503/f996f866-c13d-4270-a743-cac5c9692715" align="center" height="180"  ></a>
 </p>
-<h4 align="center"><sub>Figure 7: Table generated with `Tools` containing the nominal event counting and its statistical and systematic uncertainty.
+<p align="center"><sub>Figure 7: Table generated with `Tools` containing the nominal event counting and its statistical and systematic uncertainty.
 Values are computed for every  process and for every decay channel (data selection).
 The total expected background is also computed.
-The number of observed events in data is also shown. </sup></h4>
+The number of observed events in data is also shown. </sup></p>